 Our assets and operations are subject to economic, geopolitical and other uncertainties.

 Economic, geopolitical and other uncertainties may negatively affect our business.
 Economic conditions globally are beyond our control.
 In addition, the outbreak of hostilities and armed conflicts between countries can create geopolitical uncertainties that may affect both local and global economies.
-Downturns in the economy or geopolitical uncertainties may cause future customers to delay or cancel projects, reduce their overall capital or operating budgets or reduce or cancel orders which could have a material adverse effect on our business, results of operations and financial condition.
+Downturns in the economy or geopolitical uncertainties may cause us to delay or cancel projects, which could have a material adverse effect on our business, results of operations and financial condition.

 Our operations may be affected in varying degrees by government regulations with respect to, but not limited to, restrictions on production, price controls, export controls, currency remittance, income taxes, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use and mine safety.
 Failure to comply strictly with applicable laws, regulations and local practices relating to mineral rights, could result in loss, reduction or expropriation of entitlements.

-In addition, the financial markets can experience significant price and value fluctuations that can affect the market prices of equity securities and other companies in ways that are unrelated to the operating performance of these companies.
-Broad market fluctuations, as well as economic conditions generally, may adversely affect the market price of our common shares.
+In addition, the financial markets can experience significant price and value fluctuations that can affect the market prices of securities and other companies in ways that are unrelated to the operating performance of these companies.
+Broad market fluctuations, as well as economic conditions generally, may adversely affect the market price of our securities.

 Natural and Human Disruptions2 | 3.8%